Kleo-Karap/KPA_thesis/README.md

 # Key Point Analysis in Greek: A New Dataset and Baselines
 This repo contains the code implementations for developing baseline solutions for the [Key Point Analysis Shared Tasks's subtasks](https://github.com/IBM/KPA_2021_shared_task) (Key Point Matching-KPM and Key Point Generation-KPG) in Greek, a low-resource language.
-This repo contains the code implementations related to my thesis project submitted in partial fulfillment of the requirements for the [MSc in “Language Technology”](https://www.di.uoa.gr/en/studies/graduate/lg) in the [Department of Informatics and Telecommunications of National and Kapodistrian University of Athens (NKUA)](https://www.di.uoa.gr/en)
+This thesis project is submitted in partial fulfillment of the requirements for the [MSc in “Language Technology”](https://www.di.uoa.gr/en/studies/graduate/lg) in the [Department of Informatics and Telecommunications of National and Kapodistrian University of Athens (NKUA)](https://www.di.uoa.gr/en)

 # Hardware used
 - Number of nodes: 1